Interested Candidates must complete the application forms and submit the original copies to the Clerk within the application period.

 If you receive a message that you are not on the list, please complete the Application to Amend the Voters’ List (EL 15 form) and bring it with you to the Municipal Office or Voting Assistance Centre.
 You will also be required to show identification with proof of your address.
 If you have any questions, please contact clerks@brock.ca or 705-432-2355.

-Voting for the 2025 by-election can be conducted by internet, telephone or by visiting a Voter Assistance Centre and requesting a ballot-on-demand.
+Voting for the 2026 general election can be conducted by internet, telephone or by visiting a Voter Assistance Centre and requesting a ballot-on-demand.

 All eligible electors will receive a Voter Information letter in the mail.

-• Keep the Voting Information letter in a safe place until voting opens on September 3, 2025.
+- Keep the Voting Information letter in a safe place until voting opens

-• If you require assistance, you may bring your Voter Information letter to any Voter Assistance Centre during the voting period (September 4, 5, 6, and 8, 2025).
+- If you require assistance, you may bring your Voter Information letter to any Voter Assistance Centre during the voting period

-During the advanced voting period and on voting day, electors may attend any of the following Voter Assistance Centres for help during the hours identified:
+During the advanced voting period and on voting day, electors may attend any Voter Assistance Centre for help.

 Assistance will be provided if you received a Voter Information Letter and need help voting, if you did not receive a Voter Information Letter or if your Voter Information Letter has errors and needs to be corrected.